auth0-tutorials/vapor-tutorial/build-your-first-swift-web-app-with-vapor.md

 ---

+> Note: This tutorial was written using Vapor 1.5

 Since it was introduced in mid-2014, Swift language has seen [stunning growth in popularity](http://redmonk.com/sogrady/2016/07/20/language-rankings-6-16/).
 When the language became [open source](https://developer.apple.com/swift/blog/?id=34) and available on Linux in late-2015, server-side applications started to gain popularity as well.

 People involved with [IBM Kitura](https://github.com/IBM-Swift/Kitura), [Vapor](https://github.com/vapor/vapor), [Zewo](https://github.com/Zewo/Zewo) and [Perfect](https://github.com/PerfectlySoft/Perfect) - the hottest Swift server-side frameworks - were invited by Apple to focus on server-side needs like networking, security and HTTP/WebSocket parsing.
 This way, they will work to make possible to write pure Swift server-side frameworks, without needing to rely on C libraries.